andrepucas/lp2_4XGame_p1_2022/README.md

 example, the `Inspector` and `Analytics` UI states, which are both `Pause` game states, have different internal behaviours.

-The `CurrentState` is updated through subscribed events, meaning other classes don't need a [`Controller`] reference.
+The `CurrentState` is updated following the Observer pattern, through subscribed events, meaning other classes don't need a [`Controller`] reference.

 ### User Interface

-The game's [`PanelsUserInterface`] (which implements [`IUserInterface`]) focuses on enabling and disabling single responsibility panels, visually reflecting the current game section.
+The game's [`PanelsUserInterface`], which implements the generic [`IUserInterface`] (in case we ever want to use some other UI format - **Interface Segregation Principle**) focuses on enabling and disabling single responsibility panels, visually reflecting the current game section, following the **Single Responsibility Principle**.

 In turn, each panel handles their respective game behaviours, and raises events when the `CurrentState` needs to be updated.
 All panels extend an abstract [`UI Panel`], which contains the opening and closing panel behaviours.
+This follows the **Open/Closed Principle**, due to the ease of creating new panels without having to modify the base code.

 ---